Freshwater acidification: Effects on ecosystems

 Acidification of freshwater ecosystems can decrease native biodiversity and can alter ecosystem structure and function entirely.
 Macro-invertebrates and large vertebrates exhibit higher mortality and lower reproductive rates under acidified conditions.
-Conversely, algae thrive in acidified environments, and may quickly dominate these habitats, outcompeting other species.
+Conversely, some algae, and some mosses like Sphagnum, thrive in acidified environments, and may quickly dominate these habitats, outcompeting other species.
 In particular, it is common to see an increase in the abundance of the sphagnum.
 Sphagnum has a high capacity to exchange H^{+} for basic cations within freshwater.
 The thick layer of sphagnum restricts the exchange between surface water and sediment, further contributing to reduction in nutrient cycling in the ecosystem.
 Aquatic biomonitoring can be used to examine the health of aquatic ecosystems.

 Soil that undergoes acidification can negatively impact agriculture.
 Some species are able to withstand low pH levels in their environment.
 For example, frogs and perches can withstand a pH level of 4.
 This allows these species to be unaffected by the acid deposition in their aquatic environment, allowing them to survive in these conditions.
 However, most aquatic species, such as clams and snails, are unable to withstand low pH levels which negatively impacts their growth and survival.
 The high acidic levels deteriorate their thick shells decreasing their protection from predators.